PooyaEimandar/VulkanRust/README.md

-# VulkanRust
+# Vulkan Rust examples and demos
-Rust examples and demos for the new Vulkan API based on [SaschaWillems's Vulkan C++ repository](https://github.com/SaschaWillems/Vulkan).
+A comprehensive collection of open source Rust examples for [Vulkan®](https://www.vulkan.org/), the new generation graphics and compute API from Khronos, inspired by [SaschaWillems's Vulkan C++ repository](https://github.com/SaschaWillems/Vulkan).